Zumbala/jerriepelser.com/content/blog/2018-09-04-some-thoughts-on-remote-work.md

 This is my experience.
 Yours will be different.

+To you, neither of these may not be an issue.
+But, over time they wore me down.

 ### It gets lonely

 Loneliness is the number one complaint I often see from remote workers.
 And it was a real issue for me.